DillinRobbins/maze-core-loop/README.md

 # maze-core-loop

 The code works by seperating a data-structure grid into 2 regions by placing 2 seeds randomly that spread to fill a region, and placing a wall between those generated regions.
 It repeats this algorithm recursively until a determined room size threshhold is achieved.
+However, GMS has difficulty with recursion, so i had to copy and paste the core loop under a finite number of iterations.

 The code is titled: Create_0.gml